 The foundation and culture laid out for Palmer Group 21 years ago by our founder, Austin Palmer, has flourished.
 As an Employee Stock Ownership Plan (ESOP) company, our staff is now up to 70+ employees, and we are growing in our understanding of being employee-owned.

-Mike Bringle: Director of the Accounting and Finance Department, 8 years of service
+: Director of the Accounting and Finance Department, 10+ years of service

-Rhonda Baker: Senior Administrative Assistant, 15 years of service
+: Senior Administrative Assistant, 18+ years of service

-Jason Hennessy: Account Executive with the Engineering & Manufacturing Department, 5 years of service
+: Director of the Construction, Engineering and Manufacturing Department, 7+ years of service

-Derek Nelson: Territory Manager of our Cedar Rapids office, 3 years of service
+: Account Executive at our Cedar Rapids office, 5+ years of service

 What does it mean to you to be an Employee Owner?